mluthfifrd/mluthfifrd/README.md

 ### Hello 👋

 - 👋 Hi, I’m Muhamad Luthfi Farid Sidik
-- 👀 I’m interested in Back ends Web Developer
+- 👀 I’m interested in Web Developer (Backend)
 - I'm a student majoring in Informatics Engineering
 - 📫 How to reach me: you can contact me on Instagram @mluthfifarid

+gracias por visitar mi github

 <p align="left">
 <a href="https://github.com/mluthfifarid">